Here's everything you need to know about rapper/DJ Talib Kweli before he performs at Rec Room.

 I have several things in the works.
 An album that with 9th Wonder coming up, an album with Madlib coming up.
 Hi Tek and I are getting back together.
 More of the traditional sound that people expect from me.

-Photography by Dorothy Hong
+Photography by: Photography by Dorothy Hong